-Approach to the Inmost Cave: Our challenges continue to increase in difficulty and eventually we will face a challenge which forces us to confront some of our deepest fears.
+Approach to the Inmost Cave: Our challenges continue to increase in difficulty and eventually we will face a challenge that forces us to confront some of our deepest fears.

 The Ordeal: This is the supreme battle of our journey.
 Again, it may be physical or it may test every fiber of our spiritual being.
 Although the stakes are high, this is often where we feel the most alive.

 Reward: Once we survive the ordeal, there is always a reward.
 The reward can entail anything from material possessions to knowledge and wisdom gained.
 This stage of our journey renews our excitement that one day things will return to normal.

 The Road Back: At this point, we are headed back to familiar surroundings.
 Whether literally or metaphorically, we are returning home.

 Resurrection: We are not out of the woods yet as we must face one more challenge to prove we have truly changed.
 This time we have the reward and we need to use it to triumph over the forces trying to stop us.

 Return with the Elixir: We are back in our normal environment.
 But something has changed…and that something is us.
 We are different people than when we left.
 There is one final thing we need to do.
 We must take everything we have learned and the gifts and abilities we developed on our journey and share them with others.

 Can you see how you have passed through some of these stages at different times in your life?